SacredAntwon/Mark-0-Macropad/README.md

 _JSONFiles/save.json_: This is where the balance in `Blackjack.py`, last selected color for the RGB light, and the highscore for `colormemory.py` is stored so it will always be saved.

 _JSONFiles/color.json_: This is where the color and their color codes are stored to be used for the RGB light.
+This could be modified to add more colors.

 _JSONFiles/macros.json_: The dictionary for the macros are stored here.
 This is where more macros are added.